OLD HEART

 Old Heart will screen at theaters, museums, festivals, universities, performing arts centers, libraries and conference across the United States, in many Dutch cities, Belgium and Canada.
 See below for a complete schedule of events which will be updated in the coming months.

-The Dutch Hunger Winter of 1944-45, is central to this screenplay which has won eight best feature film awards at festivals in America and abroad.
+The Dutch Hunger Winter of 1944-45, is central to this screenplay which has won seven best feature film awards at festivals in America and abroad.
 This movie is the Michigan production team’s fourth release, building on the successes of Waterwalk, Pilot Error and Coming Up For Air which have won a dozen best feature awards at international festivals.
-The Old Heart script has won seven best feature film screenplay festival honors.

 For details on supporting the production please contact Producer Roger Rapoport rogerdrapoport@me.com, call (231) 720-0930 or visit https://heartland-iff.org/how-to-donate